 How does the program work?

-What can I expect during the visit from the MFP Transition Specialist?
+What can I expect during the visit from the Open Doors Transition Specialist?

-During the visit, we will speak to residents, families, and/or legal guardians about available community-based services that may be viable alternatives to remaining in a nursing home.
-We will provide objective information about the available home and community-based services.
+During the visit, we will speak to residents, families, and/or legal guardians about available home and community-based services and provide objective information for possible alternatives to remaining in a nursing home.
 Some examples of services include:

 If you have any questions, feel free to contact us to learn more!